What Is a Web Server?

 Load Balancing and Web Servers

-Load balancers can improve performance and reliability by distributing the workload across multiple servers.
+Load balancers improve performance and reliability by distributing the workload across multiple servers.
 When a load balancer is integrated into your infrastructure, a request first goes to the load balancer, which directs it to the correct backend server.
-In choosing a server, the load balancer first checks which server are responding appropriately to requests.
+In choosing a server, the load balancer first checks which servers are responding appropriately to requests.
 Then, it uses a preconfigured rule to select from among the pool of healthy servers.